JetBrains/kotlin-web-site/pages/community/user-groups.md

 ## If there is no KUG in your area, make a new one.

 If you are a leader of active user group and it’s not in a list, please, let us know that there is a Kotlin User Group.
-We will share the information with others on this site, on our twitter and in Slack channel.
+We will share the information with others on this site.

 **[Submit a New Kotlin User Group](https://docs.google.com/forms/d/e/1FAIpQLSdkLbD_SPbXZDVW2nQPgUiLCW4HOSXysOVK1jPLcShPfyhkNA/viewform)**